2010 - 2015 WRAS's has completed its 5th Year at its Casualty Centre at Whitesmith.

-Over the years Trevor has also work for International Animal Rescue in Uckfield and then moved over to their sister charity Bristish Divers Marine Life Rescue where he became their National Co-ordinator helping to support volunteers around the country undertake whales, dolphin and seal rescues.
+Over the years Trevor has also worked for International Animal Rescue in Uckfield and then moved over to their sister charity Bristish Divers Marine Life Rescue where he became their National Co-ordinator helping to support volunteers around the country undertake whale, dolphin and seal rescues.

 At one point Trevor had to pull back from his rescue work for a couple of years after being warned by his doctor he was close to having a heart attack if he didn’t start taking it easy.
 Trevor has even ploughed all of his £10,000 savings into the charity to save it when it came close to closing back 2007.

 In 2005 WRAS was formed as a registered charitable company.
-More recently Trevor move to work part time for WRAS on minimum wage and has set up their Casualty Care Centre at Whitesmith on the A22 between Hailsham, Uckfield and Lewes.
+More recently Trevor moved to work part time for WRAS on minimum wage and has set up their Casualty Care Centre at Whitesmith on the A22 between Hailsham, Uckfield and Lewes.
 The centre is capable of holding up to 200 casualties at a time.
-In addition to this the charity has four veterinary ambulances and over 80 volunteers who work hard to keep the charity going.
+In addition to this, the charity has four veterinary ambulances and over 100 volunteers who work hard to keep the charity going.

 So from small beginning WRAS has grown to what it is today thanks not just to Trevor but all the volunteers and supporters who have kept WRAS alive and pushing forward.Follow us!